Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

-The submarine rode in the water like a mechanical bull; creaking and groaning as she made her way across the southern Pacific.
+The submarine rode in the water like a mechanical bull, creaking and groaning as she made her way across the southern Pacific.
 It had been two years since the Japanese attack on Pearl Harbor when the U.S.S.
 Batfish began her first war patrol.
-For the first month in active duty, heavy seas and malfunctions plagued the sub.
+Heavy seas and malfunctions plagued the sub during the first month of active duty.
 The crew was disheartened; long days and cramped quarters didn't help.
 Most of the crew were young men, unused to the dampness and stench of submarine life.
 Still, they knew their duty and performed it without complaint.

 The Batfish's first naval engagement happened on January 19, 1944.
-They were patrolling between Kobe, Japan and Palau to the south when they encountered a convoy consisting of three large ships, one medium size ship, and two escorts.
+They patrolled between Kobe, Japan and Palau to the south when they encountered a convoy consisting of three large ships, one medium-size ship, and two escorts.
 The Batfish maneuvered into position and fired several torpedoes, sinking two of the large ships.
-The attack was dubbed a success, and over the next few years, the Batfish would become known as the "Sub killer".
+The attack was dubbed a success, and over the next few years, the Batfish would become known as the "Sub killer."

 The U.S.S.
 Batfish: An Overview